South Koreans grow younger overnight as the country changes how it counts people’s ages

 Following a yearslong court battle over whether 56 meant the Korean age or international age, the Supreme Court in 2022 ruled that the agreement should be interpreted as 55 years in international age, citing communication records between unionists.

+Choi Duck-sang, a 56-year-old office worker, said being younger is not always a benefit in a conservative society where age goes a long way in defining hierarchy.

+“You are losing as much as two years!” he said.
+“Still, I think this is a change that should have been made much earlier.
+It’s a good thing -– the entire nation got younger together.”

-AP writer Hyung-jin Kim contributed to the report.
+Associated Press writer Hyung-jin Kim and video journalist Yong-ho Kim contributed to this report.